Safeguarding & Child Protection

 Designated Safeguarding Leads

 The Designated Safeguarding Lead for our school is Mrs Sheriden Edwards.
-The Deputy Designated Safeguarding Lead is Mrs Karen Ambrose.
-Mrs Michelle Hailes and Mrs Siobhan Whitworth are also members of our Safeguarding Team.
+The Deputy Designated Safeguarding Lead is Mrs Siobhan Whitworth.
+Mrs Michelle is also members of our Safeguarding Team.

 Mr Kevin Carter is our Safeguarding Governor.
 The Safeguarding Governor checks that procedures and policies are in place and does not deal with individual cases or concerns.

 Reporting a Concern of Abuse or Neglect

 Keeping children safe from harm is everyone’s responsibility.
 It is important people voice their concerns, no matter how small they think they are.
 If you have concerns that a child you know is at risk of serious harm through Abuse or Neglect it is important that you report your worries to the correct agency: The Safeguarding Children Customer Call Centre 01522 782111.
 You could also contact the NSPCC Helpline number 0808 800 5000 or the Police.

 Staff will report concerns to the Designated Safeguarding Leads

 Safeguarding in the curriculum and how we teach pupils to stay safe